jyotiprakash-m/inquiro-documet-web-vector-search/README.md

 # Next.js Document Search Application

 This application allows users to upload documents or ingest web pages, then chat with the content using AI.
-The application uses OpenAI's embeddings for document search and the Vercel AI SDK for streaming responses.
+The application uses OpenAI's embeddings for document search.

 ## Features